GOD HEARS OUR PRAYERS Bible verses confirm this

 God hears our prayers bible verse

-Don’t be surprised if you may have a natural question about faith: “Do we really have reason to believe that God hears us?”
-That is a very important thing.
-The answer is very certain: Yes, we have reason to believe.
+Don’t be surprised if you have a natural question about faith: “Do we have reason to believe that God hears us?”
+That is an essential thing.
+The answer is definite: Yes, we have reason to believe.
 Yes, God hears you.
-This answer is based on strong arguments.
-God hears our prayers and Bible verses speak very clearly about this.
+This answer is based on solid arguments.
+God hears our prayers, and Bible verses speak very clearly about this.

-As soon as we open our eyes, we can rejoice in what we see.
+We can rejoice in what we see as soon as we open our eyes.
 The most important thing here is God-given Grace that opens our eyes.

 1. God himself invites you to talk to him

 The first is that God himself calls us to call him in times of tribulation and encourages us: “And call upon me in the day of trouble: I will save thee, and thou shalt glorify me.”
-(Psalm 50:15) If God had never listened to our prayers, we would never have known whether he really wanted to hear us or not, and we would have remained in eternal ignorance.
+(Psalm 50:15).
+If God had never listened to our prayers, we would never have known whether he wanted to hear us or not, and we would have remained in eternal ignorance.
 But now we have no reason to doubt.
-Here is God’s command that we should take refuge in him, and God himself claims to listen and hear us.
+God commands us to touch Him, and God himself claims to listen and hear us.

 Stop and think: Is the word of God unsafe?
 Who is God?
 Do you believe in God?
 Can you trust him?
 Can God break even one of his promises?
 Isn’t one word of God safer than all you can see with your own eyes?
-Ask God to open your senses so that you understand what it means that God himself has called us to pray.
-Then you will finally realize that it is not your prayers that move God to hear you, but his own words and promises.
+Ask God to open your senses to understand what God has called us to pray.
+Then you will finally realize that it is not your prayers that move God to hear you but his words and promises.

 Bible verses: